 Exquisite, ancient rock paintings spotted in remote Colombia

-A crew of filmmakers has discovered beautiful paintings that may be thousands of years old on rock walls in a remote part of the Colombian jungle.
+A crew of filmmakers discovered beautiful paintings that may be thousands of years old on rock walls in a remote part of the Colombian jungle in 2015.
 The region is almost inaccessible to modern people and remains unexplored except by the natives who are believed to still live there.

 The Guardian reports that the crew, headed by director Mike Slee, took photos and video of the paintings from a helicopter.
 They have been described as ‘masterpieces’ and depict a holy man, hunters and different animals species.